Your Guide to Urinary Tract Infections (UTIs)

 - Taking antibiotics for 1 or 2 days every time symptoms appear

-- Using an at-home test kit when symptoms start
+- Using an at-home urine test kit when symptoms start

 The tests, which are available without a prescription, can help you determine whether you need to call your doctor.
 If you're on antibiotics, you can test to see if they've cured the infection (although you still need to finish your prescription).
 Contact your doctor if the test is positive, or if your symptoms continue, despite a negative test result.